-The City Council Packet as proposed for April 22, 2014 has been posted here.
+The Proposed City Council agenda for October 28, 2014 has been posted here.

-The Proposed Budget for fiscal year ending June 30, 2015 is now available for viewing.
+The Adopted Budget for fiscal year ending June 30, 2015 is now available for viewing.

 Located at the intersections of I-94 and US-127, Jackson, Michigan is a hard-working, vibrant city with the charm and warmth of a quaint town.
 From the historic Downtown to the beautiful acres of open parkland that stretch across the city limits, Jackson earns its recognition as one of Michigan’s “Cool Cities”, giving these opportunities to its visitors, and offering even more to its residents.

 Jackson is also great place for businesses to call home.
 It offers a number of incentives to help businesses succeed, and a workforce of highly skilled and productive individuals to assure that success is met.